 QLACs are not counted when calculating Required Minimum Distributions (RMDs).For example, with a $500,000 IRA, you could purchase a $125,000 QLAC under current law and defer that amount to as far out as age 85.Instead of RMD calculations being made on $500,000, you would calculate based on $375,000 instead.

-If those aren’t enough benefits for you to at least take a closer look, then I’m at a loss.
+Those are enough benefits for you to at least take a closer look.
 Do your homework, and look at some QLAC quotes.
 It just might be a winning strategy for you.